AnnaGerber/little-bits-js/draw/instructions.md

 ### What you'll see

 When you move the dimmers, you'll leave a line on the screen like an Etch-a-Sketch.
-The clear button resets the drawing.
+Pressing the button resets the drawing.

 The joystick object tracks our X and Y values from the two dimmers.
 We could have used the Sensor class like we did in [Brightness](../brightness/instructions.md), to read values from both dimmers, however the Joystick `axismove` event will regularly update us with the value of both X and Y together, which is convenient for this application.

 We're using socket.io to communicate between our server and client.
 Whenever we get a new reading from the joystick object, we send it to the client using `socket.emit()`.
+Whenever the button is pressed, we emit a _'clear'_ message.

 The client listens for the _'drawing'_ message from the server, and if the X and Y values have changed since the last message, it uses the HTML5 canvas to draw a line matching the values from the dimmers.
+It also listens for _'clear'_ and clears the canvas in response.

 ### What to try